Jan 20, 2026

 Follow the Fun

 One of the best things I ever learnt in an improv class was to follow the fun.
-In particular, it's a brilliant lesson for improvising comedy.
+In particular, it was a brilliant lesson for improvising comedy.

 Sure, it could be the game of the scene - but it could also be a flashback edit, a gift, or even bringing back the talking cow from earlier in the show to sing a song about milk.

-We’ve all been in scenes, or watched scenes, that have fallen flat from trying to be too clever or from improvisers focusing on doing the 'right' thing.
-Often, they could be improved by choosing the fun option instead.
+We’ve all been in scenes, or watched scenes, at improv comedy shows that have fallen flat from trying to be too clever or from improvisers focusing on doing the 'right' thing.
+In those scenarios I would encourage the exploration of following the fun.

-There’s no doubt sometimes it can be hard to spot the fun thing and follow it, but there are some techniques that I’ve found over the years to really help:
+There’s no doubt sometimes it can be hard to spot the fun thing and follow it, but there are a few techniques I’ve learnt over the years that have really helped:

 1. Put all your attention on your scene partner.